 Whether it’s a work-related accident involving a skip loader driver or an innocent bystander who is hit by a skip loader, investigating the entity responsible for operating the skip loader will determine who is liable for the accident.
 Skip loader accident lawsuits are often filed against:

 - Skip loader operators

 - Skip loader maintenance companies

 - Skip loader manufacturers

-At O'Brien & Zehnder Law Firm, our attorneys work closely with scientific experts and accident reconstructionists to determine precisely what caused our clients’ injuries.
+At the O'Brien & Zehnder Law Firm, our attorneys work closely with scientific experts and accident reconstructionists to determine precisely what caused our clients’ injuries.
 If the problem was a defective machine, our lawyers help clients recover maximum compensation for their losses through product liability claims.
 If someone you care about suffered an injury while using a skip loader, and you suspect someone's negligence or defective equipment caused the accident, please contact our office to arrange a free consultation and case review.